iamslash/TIL/git/gitinternals.md

     push = refs/heads/master:refs/heads/qa/master
 ```

-## Refspec Delete
+## Deleting References

-You can delete Refs using Refspec.
+You can delete references using Refspec.

 ```bash
 # There is no local Refspec.